198229/Teslo-two-tier-aws-terraform/README.md

 ## Future Improvements

+- [ ] Add a manually-triggered (`workflow_dispatch`) GitHub Actions job for `terraform apply` / `terraform destroy`, to demonstrate a fully CI/CD-managed deployment lifecycle, not just `plan`
-- [ ] Migrate the image from Docker Hub to Amazon ECR
+- [ ] Migrate the app image from Docker Hub to Amazon ECR
-- [ ] Add a CI/CD pipeline (GitHub Actions) to build and push the Teslo Shop image automatically on every commit
+- [ ] Add a separate CI/CD pipeline to build and push the Teslo Shop Docker image automatically on every app commit
 - [ ] v2: Auto Scaling Group across multiple instances
 - [ ] v2: CloudFront distribution in front of the ALB
 - [ ] Move secrets (`DB_PASSWORD`, `JWT_SECRET`) out of EC2 `user_data` and into AWS Secrets Manager, fetched by the container at startup instead of injected as plaintext env vars
 - [ ] Add a `wait-for-it` style healthcheck directly in the Dockerfile `HEALTHCHECK` instruction
-- [ ] Add a manually-triggered `terraform apply`/`destroy` workflow to demonstrate full CI/CD-managed deployment

 ---